 - The best thing about travel to Canada in March are the travel bargains; you can usually find lower than usual airfares and hotel prices unless you are planning to travel during March Break.

-- March Break is the week in March when school is out and families tend to travel, especially to ski resorts like the Great Wolf Lodge in Niagara Falls, which will most likely be busy for that part of the month.
+- March Break is the week in March when school is out and families tend to travel, especially to ski resorts or family resorts the Great Wolf Lodge in Niagara Falls, which will most likely be busy for that part of the month.

 - Some of the best skiing in the world can be found in Whistler in British Columbia, Banff in Alberta, and the mountains in Quebec.
 Ski season in Canada is well underway, and many resorts will be offering post-Christmas and New Year's specials.